Testing Squirrel-Proof Bird Feeders

 I’ve tested so many products over the years, here’s what I know.

 The Squirrel Buster Feeder

-The Squirrel Buster is by far the best squirrel proof bird feeder that we’ve seen in the UK.
+The Squirrel Buster is by far the best squirrel-proof bird feeder that I’ve seen in the UK.

-As soon as the pigeon or squirrel steps off the feeder, the feeding hole is opened.
+As soon as the pigeon or squirrel stepped off the feeder, the feeding hole opened.

-Small birds are so light that they can reach the food without setting off the closing device.
+I also saw small birds reach the food without setting off the closing device.

 There are several products and sizes within the Squirrel Buster range to choose from but they’re all based on the same principle.

-We tested the Finch and the Peanut, both worked well despite the squirrels spending hours trying to break into the device.
+I’ve seen both the Finch and the Peanut, and both worked well despite the squirrels spending hours trying to break into the device.

 The video below explains how the Squirrel Buster works: